DePINNetwork/depin-sdk/tools/debug/algodump/README.md

 # Algodump

-This is a tool for monitoring the messages sent over Algorand's network protocol.
+This is a tool for monitoring the messages sent over DePIN Network's network protocol.

 By default, the tool connects to a network in the same way that `algod`